 So, the recipe for the frosting only made enough to frost just about 2 dozen cupcakes.
 Bummer, I know.
 I had naked cupcakes!
 ACK!
 So, I whipped up a half batch of my perfect peanut butter buttercream and topped the rest with that!
 Another great option for this golden cake!
 YUM!

-Cupcake Liners: Sweets & Treats Boutique
+- Brown Chevron Liners from Sweets & Treats Boutique

 - Place chocolate chips in the bowl of your stand mixer.
 (If you don’t have two bowls for your mixer, place the chocolate in a medium glass bowl.)